viames/pair/README.md

 ## Features

 Pair is simple and fast, few frills, maybe none.
 It was written with simplicity in mind, while trying to achieve the most frequent needs of web applications.
-It implements [Model-View-Controller](https://en.wikipedia.org/wiki/Model-View-Controller) pattern and a search friendly route logic.
+It implements [Model-View-Controller](https://en.wikipedia.org/wiki/Model-View-Controller) pattern and a search friendly [route logic](https://github.com/Viames/Pair/wiki/Router) by default.

 #### ActiveRecord